 With my softshell turtle, I found the kiddie pool to be perfect because softshells tend to like shallow water more so than deep water.
 Of course, kiddie pools can get larger than the example I have, and I imagine a regular hard-shell turtle could get as much enjoyment out of it.
 Again, the real key here is providing natural sunlight for your turtle.

 With that said, there are rules when it comes to sunlight.
 The number one cause of death by placing your turtle in one of these little pools is heat.
 I once read a person's question about why her turtle died.
-She explained it was perfect 90 degree weather and a few hours later her turtle was dead in the water.
+She explained it was perfect 90-degree weather, and a few hours later, her turtle was dead in the water.
 Although she did not specify, I am certain she did not provide any shade for that animal, or not enough.
-Ninety degree weather might be perfect for a lake or any other large body of water, but a little shallow kiddie pool is not deep enough; it heats up under that summer sun.
+90-degree weather might be perfect for a lake or any other large body of water, but a little shallow kiddie pool is not deep enough; it heats up under that summer sun.
 That is why it is so important to provide shade over the pool.
 The perfect source for shade is a light obstruction like a plastic table that you can move as the sun moves.
 Do not place anything on top of the pool like a board; it will just trap heat and make it hotter.
 In 90 degree weather, I strongly suggest only providing a little area of sun for your turtle.
-In 100 degree weather, forget it.
-In 60 degree, just too cold no matter how sunny.
+In 100-degree weather, forget it.
+In 60-degree, it's just too cold no matter how sunny.
 Regularly check the temperature of your kiddie pool.

 I do recommend this to those who have the time and extra accessories.
 I am only recommending this as a temporary setting for the turtle when it is appropriate outside (never when it is storming, night, or the temperature is extreme).
 This particular setup should not be the turtle's actual home because of all the dangers I've mentioned before (although you could build an indoor pool setup like this with a filter).